smruthi-sumanth/IncognitoLLM/README.md

 - [Docker](https://www.docker.com/) for containerization.

 This README.md provides an overview of the SecuraX project, including its features, installation instructions for local and Docker-based deployment, contribution guidelines, and licensing information.
 It also acknowledges the key technologies and tools used in the project.

-Note that you might need to adjust some parts of the documentation based on the actual implementation details and dependencies of your project.
-Additionally, you may want to include more sections or details as necessary, such as usage examples, API documentation, or architecture diagrams.